 Anyway, after walking past this beach shack, there was some marshland where the cat o’ nine tails grew tall and the marsh scents grew strong at low tide.
 After the marsh the beach began, and stretched for a short distance to the left and a long ways to the right.
 The area to the left was shorter because it was interrupted by water-there was a small bay that channeled out into the ocean.
-In the back of this bay a small river fjorded its way into the marshland, and I have to say it was in this area that I spent some of the most memorable and regrettable moments of my childhood.
+In the back of this bay a small river fjorded its way into the marshland, and it was in this area that I spent some of the most memorable and regrettable moments of my childhood.

 In the middle of these marshes were pools dotting the landscape, and these were all bordered by small wet dunes freckled with thousands of fiddler crab holes.
 Hermit crabs and regular, toe-piercing crabs peopled these pools as well, as did minnows and even some eels, and it was amazing to discover all of these creatures and see them in their natural habitats.
 That was the memorable part.

 It also turned out to be easy to learn how to stick your finger down into the sand behind and below the fiddler crabs, forcing them up and out of their holes, where you can then catch them and tear their big claws off.

 I had issues.